The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 It will feel closer to a surfboard and it's going to give you more speed on the wave, and more control when turning and making direction adjustments.
 On the other hand, traveling with a hard SUP board can be an expensive and inconvenient proposition, in which case your choice in some cases may be between surfing an inflatable or not surfing at all.

-Inflatables are much easier to travel with, and this will open up many more opportunities and different environments to catch waves.
+Inflatables are easier to travel with, and this will open up many more opportunities and different environments to catch waves.

 Inflatables also have their own advantages for surfing.
-Beginners will appreciate the softer landing when falling onto the board and slightly lighter impact when the board inevitably gets flipped onto your head after you get worked.
+Beginners will appreciate the softer landing when falling onto the board and lighter impact when the board inevitably gets flipped onto your head after you get worked.
 Much of the time learning to surf will be spent on your knees, which will be far more comfortable on the softer surface of an inflatable.

 How Are Inflatable SUP Boards Different for Surfing?

-The larger volume of an inflatable can initially make paddling out a little more challenging, though reading water is something that comes with a lot of experience even for very good surfers.
+The larger volume of an inflatable can make paddling out a little more challenging, though reading water is something that comes with a lot of experience even for very good surfers.
 Pick your spot between waves, paddle hard and don't get discouraged if you paddle into a breaking wave on occasion and get bumped from your board.
 Duck dives are not an option so learning how to brace while standing and paddling out will be highly useful, as is knee and prone paddling.

-Prone paddling can be more difficult on a SUP board compared to a surfboard, because they are wider, and you have to secure your paddle by placing it under your chest, and get it away from you if you get caught near breaking waves.
+Prone paddling will be more difficult on a SUP board compared to a surfboard, because they are generally wider, and you have to secure your paddle by placing it under your chest, and get it away from you if you get caught near breaking waves.
 Prone paddling can be useful though to give your other muscles a break and an important skill to get underneath wind.

 Learning to brace over incoming waves standing is the best way to get good at SUP surfing.
 It's a lot of fun once you realize the challenge of bracing over a wave can be almost as much fun as catching one and it breaks up your session nicely.